ongres/stackgres/doc/content/en/06-crd-reference/01-sgcluster/_index.md

 ### Postgres SSL

-By default, stackgres do not support SSL connections.
-To support SSL connections to Postgres configure this section.
+By default, support for SSL connections to Postgres is disabled, to enable it configure this section.
+SSL connections will be handled by Envoy using [Postgres filter's SSL termination](https://github.com/envoyproxy/envoy/issues/10942).

 | Property                   | Required | Updatable | Type     | Default  | Description |
 |:---------------------------|----------|-----------|:---------|:---------|:------------|